Oracle cloud at customer

 oracle exadata x8m system configuration

-This article delves into how to tailor Oracle Cloud@Customer to your specific requirements.
+This article covers how to tailor Oracle Cloud@Customer to your specific requirements.

 This article only covers Gen2 configurations.